Posts from the ‘Miami’ Category

-Rhythm is partnering with the Free Methodist World Missions in Latin America to support recovery efforts in Puerto Rico.
+Rhythm is partnering with a network of 10 local churches in the Greater San Juan area to support recovery efforts in Puerto Rico.
 We are personally connected to the national leaders of this ministry and have complete confidence that all gifts will be used to empower Puerto Rican churches to bring healing and transformation to the country during this crisis.

 For ongoing updates please follow Delia Nüesch-Olver on Facebook.

 Pastora Mercedes Reynoso

 Lord, we stand in your presence today, a people, a city, a state struggling to return to normal.
 Not alone, but together.
 Beyond color and class, nationality and ideology.
 Beyond any and all dividing lines.
 In the uncertainty and upheaval of this week; we stand united.
 We ask you to join us in this time, Lord.